 In 1981, just prior to the building of the new Magistrates and Crown Courts complex between Bishopgate and the River Wensum, an extensive archaeological dig uncovered the remains of a stone house dating back to the twelfth century.
-The ruins, immediately adjacent to the river and with walls still present to a height in excess of two metres, included two doors and three windows and were the remains of the undercroft, or cellar, of what was once a substantial house probably built for a wealthy Norman family.
+The ruins, immediately adjacent to the river and with walls still present to a height in excess of two metres, were the remains of the undercroft, or cellar, of what was once a substantial house probably built for a wealthy Norman family.

 When the courts complex was subsequently built the ruins were incorporated into a basement specially constructed beneath the Magistrates Courts.
 Access is by a spiral staircase, the entrance to which is normally kept closed to create a sealed chamber in which the climate is carefully maintained at the optimal levels to best preserve the ruins.